 WHAT ARE THE DEFENSE TO NRS 202.448, MAKING TERRORISTIC THREATS

 There are a number of defenses to this charge:

 1. The accused did not have the specific intent to cause alarm or panic or harm

 2. The accused did not actually make the threat

 3. The threat is not a threat, it was a fact and a warning

 4. The threat was not a threat, it has some ambiguity that could be read both ways

 Are you or a loved one charged with making terroristic threats?
-Contact the experienced criminal defense lawyers at Mueller Hinds & Associates for a free consultation.
+Contact the experienced criminal defense lawyers at Hinds Injury Law Las Vegas for a free consultation.